12nathanking/12nathanking.github.io/Battleship_page.md

 ## Learning C++

+Find the project here.

+---

+### Project description:

-**Description:** To devlop my coding skills in c++ I began work on a small-scale project that would use previous coding knowledge but also integrate new concepts.
+To devlop my coding skills in c++ I began work on a small-scale project that would use previous coding knowledge but also integrate new concepts.
 I chose to develop my own Battleship game by breaking down its key functions and eventually code them in myself to have a fully operational system.

 When selecting a project it had to meet particular requirements: